 When 5G will launch in India?

 A little complicated is the answer to this query.
 Although Jio is expected to introduce 5G in India later this year, Airtel claims it will take anything from two to three years for 5G networks to develop sufficiently for the domestic telecom industry.
-Additionally, the government has not yet declared the selling in India of 5G spectrum.
+Additionally, the government has not yet declared the selling in India of the 5G spectrum.

 - 5G is heading to India, but in 2021 it will not be open to all users.